Complex Texture Segmentation of Digital Painting Image Based on Widow-HoffLMS Adaptive Algorithm

 widow-HoffLMS adaptive algorithm, digital painting image, complex texture, segmentation method, ghost convolution, feature extraction.Abstract

-When making digital painting images, in order to ensure the visual effect of the image, it is necessary to carry out targeted processing on different areas of the image, and image segmentation is the basis to ensure the processing effect.
-Therefore, this study proposes a complex texture segmentation method for digital painting images based on the Widow-HoffLMS adaptive algorithm.
-Firstly, the Widow-HoffLMS adaptive algorithm is used to filter and process the digital painting image, and the processing ability of the Hammerstein spline optimization algorithm is introduced to avoid damaging the texture details of the image in the process of processing and ensure the detail integrity of the image; Then, the filtered digital painting image is input into the adaptive network based on ghost convolution.
-After the texture features in the image are extracted through the ghost convolution layer of the network, the feature map is fused and extracted through the U-Net segmentation layer; Finally, the decoder is used to restore the spatial resolution of the image and generate the final complex texture segmentation result of the digital painting image.
-The test results show that the filtering effect of this method is good, and the contrast of the filtered digital painting image is above 0.932; This method can complete the extraction of image texture features with different sizes and different pixel numbers, and the results of the inverse variance are all below 0.018; This method can complete complex texture segmentation of animated digital images according to the needs of texture segmentation, and the integrity of complex texture segmentation is high.
+When digital painting images are constructed to ensure a better visual effect of an image, it is necessary to carry out targeted processing on different areas of an image.
+So, image segmentation is a basis to ensure this processing effect.
+Therefore, this study proposes a method, called Widow-HoffLMS, for conducting complex texture segmentation for digital painting images.
+Firstly, the proposed algorithm is used to filter and process digital painting images, and the processing capability of the Hammerstein spline optimization algorithm is introduced to avoid damaging texture details of images and ensure detailed integrity of images.
+Then, filtered digital painting images are input into the adaptive network based on ghost convolution.
+A Ghost Module functions as an image block for convolutional neural networks that aims to generate more attributes by utilizing fewer parameters.
+After texture features in images are extracted through the ghost convolution layer of the network, the feature map is fused and extracted through the U-Net segmentation layer.
+Finally, the decoder is implemented to restore the spatial resolution of images and produce the result of complex texture segmentations of digital painting images.
+The test results show that the filtering effect of the proposed method is good, and the contrast of the filtered digital painting image is above 0.932.
+Moreover, the proposed method can complete the texture feature extraction of images with different sizes and different pixel scores, and the results of the inverse variance are all below 0.018.
+Furthermore, the complex texture segmentation of animated digital images can be completed according to the preset needs.
+The integrity state of the complex texture segmentation is also high.

 Downloads